xcore/sc_dsp_filters/doc/asrc.rst

 By nature this operation introduces harmonic distortion that can be minimised by setting the filter to a high upsampling rate and high order.

-API
----

 There are two interfaces to the ASRC module.
-The first interface is a simlpe interface that manages the deletion and insertion of samples at arbitrary places.
+The first interface is a simple interface that manages the deletion and insertion of samples at arbitrary places.
 After initialisation, a single function ``asrcFilter()`` is called that takes care of buffer management and interpolation.